driscollh/JHposture/README.md

 `pip install --no-cache-dir -r requirements.txt`

 **4. Create models folder**
-Inside your main project folder, create a new subfolder name `models`
+Inside your main project folder, create a new subfolder named `models`

 ## Usage
 Once the environment is set up, you can launch the local processing by running the main Python script in your environment: